ajLapid718/CodeWars-Problems/Authored-Katas/02-High-Stakes-Binary-Blackjack/README.md

 # Description

 Binary blackjack is a game that adopts some, but not all, of the rules and objectives from the standard blackjack card game.
 This is a high-stakes game by nature.
 Therefore, some of the rules are a bit extreme, making it slightly more difficult for participants at the table to cheat or calculate the risk.
-It comes down to whether they are lucky or unlucky.
+It comes down to whether a person is lucky or unlucky.

+Unfortunately, the players cannot read binary numbers.
+Fortunately, there are people available to help them out.

 There will be two decks the dealer will deal from.
 One deck (X) contains cards with values from 1 up to and including 11.
 The other deck (Y) contains cards with values from 1 up to and including 100.